krishaamer/green-filter-research/research/literature/sustainability.md

 ### Ecosystem Services {#ecosystem-services}

-(**historyEcosystemServices2010?**) the history of the valuation of nature’s services goes back to the 18th century when David Ricardo and Jean Baptise say discussed nature’s *work*, however both considered it should be free.
+Gómez-Baggethun et al. (2010) the history of the valuation of nature’s services goes back to the 18th century when David Ricardo and Jean Baptise say discussed nature’s *work*, however both considered it should be free.
 In 1997 Daily (1997) proposed the idea of ecosystem services and Costanza et al. (1997) attempted to assess the amount of ecosystem services provided.

 -   Leverhulme Centre for Nature Recovery (2023) should we put a price on nature?
--   Is it time to leave utilitarian environmentalism behind? (**muradianEcosystemServicesNature2021?**)
+-   Is it time to leave utilitarian environmentalism behind?
+Muradian and Gómez-Baggethun (2021)

 | 9 Steps                                        |
 |------------------------------------------------|